Scalloped Potatoes Au Gratin Martha Stewart

 Selecting the Right Potatoes

 For the best results, consider using a combination of Yukon Gold and Russet potatoes.
 The Yukon Golds will provide the creamy texture, while the Russets will help to thicken the sauce.
-Regardless of the type of potato you choose, make sure they are firm, smooth, and free from blemishes.
+Still, regardless of the type of potato you choose, make sure they are firm, smooth, and free from blemishes.
 Avoid potatoes that are sprouting or have a greenish tint, as these may have an unpleasant flavor.

 Achieving Uniform Slices